 Plot map (or plan)

-A plan showing your overall lot configuration and an outline of how your home is sited on the lot.
-This is normally dimensioned showing front, side and rear setbacks to property lines.
+A plan showing your overall lot configuration and an outline of how your home sits on the lot.
+This is normally dimensioned showing front, sides and rear setbacks to property lines.

 Rafter, or truss, is the engineered roof framing system which forms the exterior roofline of your home.
 Some rafters have a flat lower cord, and some are sloped and this will provide a unique interior space, or volume, within the home.